Max Patté: Solace in the wind

 Patté's first public sculpture, Solace in the Wind, was installed as a temporary loan in Wellington, New Zealand in 2008.
-The sculpture is made of bronze and depicts a naked man with his eyes closed, leaning into the wind.
+The sculpture is made of cast iron and depicts a naked man with his eyes closed, leaning into the wind.
 Patte has stated that it represents his feelings about his time in New Zealand and thoughts about leaving Wellington.
 The sculpture won the People's Choice Award for favourite sculpture at the Wellington Civic Trust Awards in 2008, leading the City Council to buy it for $60,000.
 People sometimes decorate the statue with clothes or hats.
 In 2018 Patté created 50 small-scale replicas of the statue to celebrate its 10-year anniversary.